christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 ORDER BY "Amount" desc
 LIMIT 10
 ```
+After getting the top 10 customers, rewards could be given and hence developing loyalty programs to retain customers.

 ## To know about films
 Query 5: Who are the top 10 most popular actors on the rank?